c4tch/Salesforce-Apex-Test-Framework/README.md

 - c_TestFactory
 - c_TestFactoryMaker

-To Maker classes are provided for creating Users and Sales Cloud objects.
+Two Maker classes are provided for creating Users and Sales Cloud objects.
 These can be rewritten / replaced as needed:
 - c_TestFactory_Users
 - c_TestFactory_SalesCloud

-### Class Details:

-#### c_TestFactory
+## c_TestFactory
 Does three jobs:
-1) Manage Test Context
+1. Manage Test Context
+2. Keep a register of the Entities used to generate test data
+3. Allow a test to generate sObjects from these entities
+4. Insert the generated objects, grouping DML and automatically building relationships between sObjects (this is the clever bit)

+#### 1. Test Context
--Good tests run in a consistent context, ie predictable values such as language, country, email encoding formats, data volumes.
-This ensures that you are able to vary the context fo the tests being run in a predictable way, both as a developer and a tester.
+Good tests run in a consistent context, ie predictable values such as language, country, email encoding formats, data volumes.
+This ensures that you are able to vary the context of the tests being run in a predictable way, both as a developer and a tester.
--These are contained in a set of static values stating the current context you want to run the test in (country, locale etc.).
-T

-The test factory uses a custom metadata table “Test Settings” *c_TestSettings__mdt* In this table you create a context with the following settings:
+The test factory uses a custom metadata table “Test Settings” *c_TestSettings__mdt*

+In this table you create a context with the following fields that are looked up at runtime:

 - BULKIFY_TESTS__c - True / False,
     -  A toggle for your test scripts to check to define how much data to enter.
 Tests can be very slow using large data volumes, so for a release make sure this is set to FALSE.
 For development however set this to TRUE and test your trigger methods are bulkified!